mattfarrow1/mattfarrow1.github.io/_drafts/2018-03-07-drop-down-lists-with-vlookup.md

 tags: [excel]
 ---

-I saw a question on Twitter about someone could, in Google Sheets, have a sheet auto-populate information based on a name that was chosen from a drop-down menu.
+I saw a question on Twitter about whether someone could, in Google Sheets, have a sheet auto-populate information based on a name that was chosen from a drop-down menu.
 In this case, the request was to have an email address automatically populate, but this could work for any piece of data.

 {: .center}
 ![]({{ site.url }}/img/vlookup/1.jpg)